 China will cut taxes and fees on a larger scale in 2019, by nearly 2 trillion yuan ($298.31 billion), in a move to reinvigorate the economy that is growing at the slowest pace in three decades, according to the government work report delivered by Premier Li Keqiang on Tuesday at the opening of "two sessions" - China’s annual gathering of its legislative and political advisory bodies.

-To continue reading, please subscribe:
+To continue reading, please subscribe.
+You will get

 We highly value independence.
-Yuan Talks is solely funded by subscriptions from thousands of intelligent readers like you.
+We are solely funded by subscriptions from intelligent readers like you.